Spinach Artichoke Dip

 1 teaspoon minced garlic

-6 oz of shredded Monterrey Jack Cheese
+6 ounces of shredded Monterrey Jack cheese

-6 oz of shredded Cheddar Cheese
+6 ounces of shredded Cheddar cheese

-1 Tablespoon Worcestershire sauce
+1 tablespoon Worcestershire sauce

-Begin by cooking the Spinach according to package directions.
+Begin by cooking the spinach according to package directions.

 Then, using two mixing bowls and a mesh strainer – begin to separate the spinach from the liquid.
-Press out the excess well.
-Reserve the liquid for use in the sauce.
-Set aside.

 Next, with one tablespoon butter, sauté the Cajun Trinity until translucent.
 Add minced garlic toward the end.